upper/db/README.md

-While this level of abstraction would not be able to represent a complex query or to use any database-specific features it's fairly convenient for doing the simple CRUD stuff, and for advanced queries the underlying driver is always exposed as a `*sql.DB` or a `*mgo.Session` so you can still be able to use any database-pro spells.
+While this level of abstraction would not be able to represent a complex query or to use any database-specific features it's fairly convenient for doing the simple CRUD stuff, and regarding more advanced queries, the underlying driver could always be retrieved as a `*sql.DB` or a `*mgo.Session` so you can still be able to use any database-pro spells.

+### Iterating over results

 Fetching all rows may be not so adequate for processing large datasets, in that case we can use `db.Collection.Query()` instead of `db.Collection.FindAll()` and